Old Ordnance Survey Maps of Derbyshire

 Here are the details of maps for Buxton:

-This detailed map covers the centre of the spa town of Buxton, with coverage extending eastward to Fairfield and Fairfiel Farm.
-Southward coverage extends to Spencer Road, wesward to Burlington Road.
+The maps cover the centre of the spa town of Buxton, with coverage extending eastward to Fairfield and Fairfiel Farm.
+Southward coverage extends to Spencer Road,

 Follow this link for a list of our maps for Derbyshire.